Pakhi-v/white-hat/README.md

-# Home section of website
+# Home section and Prevent section of website